Magical Highlights of Peru 15 Days/ 14 Nights

 Accommodation: Tierra Viva Hotel Cusco

-The Inca Jungle Trail will be done in 4 days/ 3 nights of trekking and mountain biking while reaching and visiting the Inca citadel Machu Picchu.
-This is not only an alternative to the Inca Trail, it is also the most original and extensively travelled of all the existing paths.
-The Inca Jungle trail is more recently discovered which leads through the Jungle to the Inca Trail and finally to the sanctuary of Machu Picchu.
-This trek can be done in either 3 or 4 days and is a combination of biking and hiking with breathtaking scenery – this is ideal for anyone with a sense of adventure and curiosity!
+The Inca Jungle Trail is a 4-day, 3-night trekking and mountain biking adventure that culminates in a visit to the Inca citadel, Machu Picchu.
+This is not only an alternative to the Inca Trail, but it is also the most original and extensively travelled of all the existing paths.
+The Inca Jungle trail is a relatively new route that leads through the Jungle to the Inca Trail and finally to the sanctuary of Machu Picchu.
+This trek, which can be completed in either 3 or 4 days, combines biking and hiking with breathtaking scenery, making it ideal for anyone with a sense of adventure and curiosity!

 Downhill Mountain bike Cusco to Santa Maria